swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker.md

 bentoml serve --working-dir src
 ```

-### Containerize the BentoML model artifact with Docker
+### Build the BentoML model artifact

-To containerize the BentoML model artifact, you will need to build a Docker
+Before containerizing the BentoML model artifact with Docker, you need to build
-image.
-This is done in the following steps:

-1. Build the BentoML model artifact
-2. Containerize the BentoML model artifact with Docker

-#### Build the BentoML model artifact
+it.

 A BentoML model artifact can be built with the following command: